nusolar/training-f23/src/pipeline/step-0/README.md

 processing this traffic.
 2. This circuit follows the Controller Area Network (CAN bus) standard, which is a protocol commonly used in automobiles.
-The protocol defines certain electrical properties (e.g. the charactereistic impedance of the transmission line) that, when met, allow devices on the network to communicate with minimal errors and noise.
+The protocol defines certain electrical properties (e.g. the characteristic impedance of the transmission line) that, when met, allow devices on the network to communicate with minimal errors and noise.
 Again, this is largely Electrical's domain, but what's important for Software is the format of messages sent on this line.
 Before we get into that